RaunoArike/Quiz-Game-App/docs/agendas/week6.md

 ## Short Reflection
 - How did this week go?
 What has each one of us done over the last period of time?
 What is not working?
+  TA’s comments
+- Regarding our progress over the past week and the requirements for the upcoming week: Are we on track?
+What should our focus be for the upcoming week?

 ## Items addressed by the TA
 - Feedback to the final submitted version of the HCI assignment